arpowers/notes/permanent/theory-development.md

 - The focus of research should be on uncovering anomalies and breaks with theories as opposed to confirming them

+## Presentation of a theory

+- good theories present themselves in if/then statements

 ## Private Realities

 - There is a large amount of scientific fact that is not welcome in the public